CodeYourFuture/curriculum/content/js1/sprints/1/prep/index.md

 ### Saving function output

-Often in programs we may want to refer to a particular expression over and over again.

-With our knowledge of functions and variables, we can use variables to store the output from a function.
+We can use variables to store the output from a function.

 Let’s consider the following file, `arithmetic.js`;

 ```js title="arithmetic.js"